emmastrand/EmmaStrand_Notebook/_posts/2022-05-09-Point-Judith-Oyster-DNA-Methylation-(MBD-BS).md

 ## <a name="methylseq"></a> **NF-core: Methylseq**

-#### Methylseq1
+#### Different runs

+**Parameters**

 `PJ_methylseq1.sh`: --clip_r1 10 \ --clip_r2 10 \ --three_prime_clip_r1 10 --three_prime_clip_r2 10 \
+- Run this first to assess m-bias and then decide if we need more trial runs.
+See Emma Strand and Kevin Wong's notebook posts for methylation scripts and how they dealt with these issues.

 `PJ_methylseq2.sh`: --clip_r1 10 \ --clip_r2 10 \ --three_prime_clip_r1 20 --three_prime_clip_r2 20 \

-Run this first to assess m-bias and then decide if we need more trial runs.
-See Emma Strand and Kevin Wong's notebook posts for methylation scripts and how they dealt with these issues.
+- Because the run time seemed oddly short, I wanted to run this again to be sure it worked.

+`PJ_methylseq3.sh`: --clip_r1 150 \ --clip_r2 150 \ --three_prime_clip_r1 150 --three_prime_clip_r2 150 \
+- We think that methylseq isn't properly recognizing the adapters because 1.) the multiqc report says 300 bp length when usually for methylation data we use 2x150 bp.
+2.)
+If the program isn't trimming the adapter fully that would explain the extreme m-bias, adapter content, and decreased quality all after 150 bp length.
+3.)
+Usually Illumina adapters are ~150 bp of the read length and are not included in multiqc reports (if recognized appropriately).

+**Run Time**

 `PJ_methylseq1.sh` Run time: 3h 49m 45s (**this seems weirdly short..**)

 `PJ_methylseq2.sh` Run time: 20+hr

+`PJ_methylseq3.sh` Run time:

+#### Methylseq script

 ```
 #!/bin/bash
-#SBATCH --job-name="1methylseq" # EDIT HERE FOR PJ METHYLSEQ2
+#SBATCH --job-name="1methylseq" # EDIT HERE FOR PJ METHYLSEQ#
 #SBATCH -t 200:00:00
 #SBATCH --nodes=1 --ntasks-per-node=10
 #SBATCH --mem=128GB